gunthercox/ChatterBot/docs/tutorial.rst

 ChatterBot comes with built in adapter classes that allow it to connect to different types of databases.
-In this tutorial, we will be using the :code:`SQLStorageAdapter` which allows the chat bot to connect to SQL databases.
+In this tutorial, we will be using the ``SQLStorageAdapter`` which allows the chat bot to connect to SQL databases.
 By default, this adapter will create a `SQLite`_ database.

-The :code:`database` parameter is used to specify the path to the database that the chat bot will use.
+The ``database`` parameter is used to specify the path to the database that the chat bot will use.
 For this example we will call the database `database.sqlite3`. this file will be created automatically if it doesn't already exist.